paesanilab/MBX/README.md

 After performing basic installation, you should [run the unit tests](#testing) to make sure everything is working properly.

 #### [Alternative installation of MBX_MPI](#lammps) (**LAMMPS only**)
-If you want to use MBX with LAMMPS, instead skip to the section about the [LAMMPS plugin](#lammps).
+If you want to use MBX with LAMMPS, instead [skip to this section about the LAMMPS plugin](#lammps).
 This special installation using MPI is **only compatible with LAMMPS** and is incompatible with i-PI, Python, Fortran or standalone usage.
 If you need to use any of these other plugins, perform a separate [basic installation](#basic-installation-of-mbx-for-use-with-i-pi-python-fortran-or-standalone-not-lammps) in a different directory.

 ## Testing
 After [basic installation](#basic-installation-of-mbx-for-use-with-i-pi-python-fortran-or-standalone-not-lammps), running the unit tests is highly recommended.
 Run the following commands to run the tests: